StormLead Pro

 Data Sources

-NOAA SWDI — Hail history
+NOAA SWDI — Hail history (Neighborhood Scan)

 The National Weather Service Severe Weather Data Inventory contains verified NEXRAD radar hail signatures going back 10+ years.
 No API key required — completely free and publicly available.
+Note: SWDI data carries a ~90–120 day processing lag for the most recent events.

-Tomorrow.io — Recent & live hail data
+Tomorrow.io — Storm Alerts & recent hail

 OpenStreetMap / Overpass API — Property addresses